nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

 ## Final notes

-This implementation of limiting the number of concurrent executions based on the queue has several consequences worth noting:
+Limiting the number of concurrent executions for work scheduled via a queue has several consequences worth noting:

 - The number of executions that are running for a given queue will be limited to the maximum for that queue regardless of which workflow(s) are started.
 - If you use the same queue to schedule executions across multiple workflows/rules, then the limit on the total number of executions running concurrently **will be applied to all of the executions scheduled across all of those workflows/rules**.